Home > 13 Affordable Upgrades That Will Absolutely Transform Your Rental

 And if all else fails, don’t forget a cute bathmat, plush towels and a new shower curtain!

-Here are some great examples of super chic bathroom hardware & accessories:
+Here are some great examples of chic & affordable bathroom hardware & accessories:

 8. Kitchen cabinet handles